Trust in Long-Distance Relationships

 “You Get What You Put In”

-So basically, if you want your partner to trust you, you must be worthy of that trust by acting and behaving like you should.
+So basically, if you want your partner to trust you, you must be worthy of that trust by acting and behaving as you should.

 The Importance of Trust